Build smarter Telegram bots

 Core endpoints for BotLink API

-/api/auth/signup/api/auth/login/api/auth/me/api/auth/logout/api/tenant/account/api/tenant/bots/api/tenant/bots/api/tenant/stats/api/tenant/users/api/tenant/activityExample: Fetch stats (with session)
+/api/auth/signup/api/auth/login/api/auth/me/api/auth/logout/api/tenant/account/api/tenant/bots/api/tenant/bots/api/tenant/stats/api/tenant/users/api/tenant/activityExample: Fetch stats from the customer dashboard

 After logging in, use the same cookie to call tenant APIs.